 Once you select your targeting, you can finally upload or create your ad.
 You can run text ads, static images, or animated ads.

-Note: Adwords offer you pre-built display ad templates to help you create ads quickly and save time.
+Note: Adwords offers you pre-built display ad templates to help you create ads quickly and save time.

 On a Closing Note